 Another thing we can’t ignore is the strain this would have on the players, who, ultimately, need rest as some of them play in the most demanding leagues in Europe.
 We’ve seen it time and time again where a player gets injured on international duty during a pivotal time of the season for their club.
 An injury to a star player of a team has a big knock-on effect from the player himself right down to the fans and in particular, league position.

-Arsene agreed to players needing four weeks holiday every year and his way to fit all this in was to condense qualifiers, subsequently reducing the amount of international breaks needed during a season.
+Arsene agreed to players needing four weeks holiday every year and his way to fit all this in was to condense qualifiers, subsequently reducing the number of international breaks needed during a season.
 His actual words were:

 “Instead of going away in October, November, September, March, June, we regroup the qualifiers all in one month or two quadruples in October and in February.
 At least the players can dedicate that time to the club from March until June, and we would gain four dates.”

 My personal opinion, for what it’s worth, is that I think things work quite well at the moment, every four years seems like the correct amount of time in between tournaments.
-Maybe that is because it’s all I’ve known but Arsene’s preferred option of a having those tournaments every two years means that there will effectively be a World Cup or Euros every single year, which for me, doesn’t make sense, and I worry we might lose a little bit of love for these tournaments if they become more regular.
+Maybe that is because it’s all I’ve known but Arsene’s preferred option of having those tournaments every two years means that there will effectively be a World Cup or Euros every single year, which for me, doesn’t make sense, and I worry we might lose a little bit of love for these tournaments if they become more regular.

-Regardless of which way this goes I’m looking forward to seeing how it develops and hearing more opinions from those in elite football and if anything does change, you can bet we’ll be straight on it with a Nifty blog!
+Regardless of which way this goes, I’m looking forward to seeing how it develops and hearing more opinions from those in elite football and if anything does change, you can bet we’ll be straight on it with a Nifty blog!